 - Physical office is a requirement, except Belize, Cayman Islands

 - Bahamas – $120k-$300 depending on license type

 - BVI – No capital requirement.
 Only proof of minimum 1 million in shareholder’s bank account to back up the company if needed

 St Vincent and the Grenadines / Marshall Islands (This involves registration not a license)

-- – Cheap to run but with no working banking structures, what will you do with it? (we have solutions for this but it’s a compromise – as you’ll read later on)
+- Cheap to run but with no working banking structures, what will you do with it? (we have solutions for this but it’s a compromise – make sure to contact us to look into the details)